astorDev/backi/timers/dotnet/articles/101/index.md

 ![](system-demo-logged.gif)

-Although, that behaviour is more stable than the once we witnessed before it requires a dedicated effort for proper exception handling.
-This is especially worrying when the most straight-forward implementation leads to silenced exceptions and there's nothing indication that a dedicated effort should be done.
+Although, that behaviour is more stable than the one we witnessed before it requires a dedicated effort for proper exception handling.
+This is especially worrying when the most straightforward implementation leads to silenced exceptions and there's nothing indication that a dedicated effort should be made.
 Let's see what else we have.

 ## System.Threading.PeriodicTimer

 `PeriodicTimer` was added in `.NET 6` and it is promoted by Microsoft as the modest modern and straight-forward way to implement the functionality we are seeking.
-Surprisingly, I find the code for timer most clumsy of all.
+Surprisingly, I find the code for the timer most clumsy of all.

 ```csharp
 public void StartPeriodicTimer()